Rob65/TeensyScope/README.md

 This leaves ~ 20% of the available CPU time for future enhancements.
 After adding the reticle, updating the LCD takes ~ 43 ms, so only ~ 15% CPU time is avaiable.

-## ToDo
+## ToDo / Feature requests
 - [x] Add photos of prototype PCB to aid in recreating this
 - [x] Add a reticle (the grid on an oscilloscope)
-- [ ] Add a timebase to be able to use this as a standard time based oscilloscope
+- [x] Add a timebase to be able to use this as a standard time based oscilloscope
 - [ ] Add a Z input
-- [ ] Add a digital trigger input
+- [x] Add a digital trigger input
 - [ ] Add buttons/encoder as a user interface
 - [ ] Add channel settings on the LCD
+- [ ] Add more channels
+- [ ] Add an FFT plot
+- [ ] Automatically adjust the time base depending on the operation period (OP-TIME)
+- [ ] Have the XY display behave as a XY recorder, using the ModeOP signal to start/stop displaying pixels